 You do not need to know everything.
 You just need to stay aware, take small steps, and keep learning.

-Because success in business is not about avoiding failure completely, it is about avoiding the mistakes that stop you from growing.
+Because business success is not about avoiding failure completely, it is about avoiding the mistakes that stop you from growing.

 FAQs